the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Fixed ticket total formatting when using non-standard thousands and decimal separators.

 = [5.1.9] 2021-08-31 =

 * Fix - Fixed cart calculation inconsistency with WooCommerce when the "Number of decimals" setting was set to `0`.
 [ETP-324]